maddosaientisuto/DisasterResponse/README.md

 # Disaster Response Pipeline Project
 Part of a Udacity class project on creating a pipeline that classifies disaster response messages.

+## Motivation
+This project derives motivation from the need of quick decision making required at times of emergencies when some disasters happen.
+Resources are often limited during such times and disaster response units do not have time to separate out unnecassary information messages from necassary ones.
+With this system in place, time and valuable resources of concerned authorities can be saved and utilized in providing relief to needy people.

 ## Content
 * Data